Nihal-office/Resources/readme.md

 - For sites which have SSL ISSUES

-python Script.py input.txt output.csv --disable-ssl-verify
+python script.py input.txt output.csv --disable-ssl-verify  (--disable-ssl-verify will disable SSL verification and ignore any SSL issues)

 - `input.txt`: Path to the input file with the list of website URLs.
 - `output.csv`: Path to the output file where headers will be saved.
 You can change the format to JSON by specifying `--format json`.